khanadm/java_deployment_through_aws_code_pipline/README.md

 cp tomcat-users.xml tomcat-users.xml.bck
 ```

-Then open tomcat-users.xml  file delete everything  and past this
+We need to define manager-gui role for deployment & also created a user "tomcat".
+To do this  open tomcat-users.xml  file delete everything
+and past this .

 ```<?xml version="1.0" encoding="UTF-8"?>